roryfitz/portfolio/Student_Alcohol.md

 # Student Alcohol Consumption: Math vs Portugese
-#### Here I analyzed the difference in average alcohol consumption between math and portugese students
+#### Here I analyzed the difference in average alcohol consumption between math and portugese students.

 ```python
 # read in the data